 Grease a 9"x5" loaf pan and preheat the oven to 350ºF.

-In a large bowl or mixer, combine the applesauce, eggs, coconut oil, vanilla extract and nut butter until fully combined.
+In a large bowl or mixer, combine the applesauce, eggs, coconut oil, coconut sugar, vanilla extract and nut butter until fully combined.

 Add the coconut flour, cinnamon, baking soda, baking powder, and sea salt to the wet ingredients and mix well.
 Fold in the apple chunks and pecans.